 I’ve been thinking a lot about motivation lately.
 Why do some people wake up before their alarms feeling eager to greet the day while others would rather hit the snooze button multiple times?

-Having a job you enjoy definitely helps with the whole “getting out of bed” thing, but unfortunately, there are lots of people out there who dislike what they do.
+Having a job you enjoy definitely helps with the whole “getting out of bed” thing.
+Unfortunately, however, there are lots of people out there who dislike what they do.
 According to recent research, only a third of the workforce feel truly engaged at work, and that disengagement is doing some major financial damage.
 A 2018 Gallup survey noted that the cost of lost productivity from employees who aren’t engaged or are actively disengaged to be between $960 billion and $1.2 trillion each year.

 So, who is responsible for employee motivation?
 Is it the employees themselves?
 Is it the CEO?
 Is it mid-level management?
 I decided to turn to the most motivated and pumped up person I know, ID Plans CRO Seth Garber, for answers.